 The Baldwin Wallace University men's soccer program expects the 2019 season to be exceptional.
 With a bevy of upperclassmen and starters returning, Head Coach Reid Ayers, who will begin his 18th season at the University, will be spending time this winter, spring and summer recruiting more top student-athletes who will push his veterans to new heights.

-"Each season, our goal is to have a chance to win an Ohio Athletic Conference Championship, advance to the OAC Tournament and earn a spot in the NCAA Division III National Tournament," said Reid Ayers, who completed his tenth season in 2011.
+"Each season, our goal is to have a chance to win an Ohio Athletic Conference Championship, advance to the OAC Tournament and earn a spot in the NCAA Division III National Tournament," said Reid Ayers, who completed his 17th season in 2018-2019.

 Building the Program Into a Winner From the Ground Up Has Been Ayers' Strategy

 After a rebuilding first year at the College in 2002, Ayers and his Yellow Jacket coaching staff have taken the men's soccer team to new heights the past fourteen seasons.
 The men finished with a 12-5-1 record in 2003, set a school record for wins with 14 in 2004 and tied that mark in 2005.
 In 2006, BW had a 13-win campaign and were ranked 10th in the nation by the National Soccer Coaches Association of America (NSCAA).